Floriferous/marvel-search/README.md

 Each folder with JS also contains its own `test` folder, where all the tests are located.

+# App design

+In the spirit of superheroes and comic books, I wanted the app to be big, bold, and playful.
+This was created by the MARVEL-like `Bangers` font, large font-sizes, and big 300x450 images that take up a lot of space.
+MARVEL's art is beautiful and should be enjoyed by the fans that would use an app like this.

+MARVEL's iconic brand color is used in the header and for bookmarked heroes, and should resonate with the fans.

+Beyond that, an aesthetically clean palette with a pleasant contrast (soft-black on white and grey) was used, combined with bold hover effects to create a simple but elegant experience.

 ## React component design